 As your body adapts to this way of breathing, you will find it requires less time and energy and is more relaxing.
 Remember, the more time put into practising, the sooner you will feel back in control.

-If you are struggling with this, a Chartered Physiotherapist may be able to help and you can find one using find a physio.
+If you are struggling with this, a Chartered Physiotherapist may be able to help.
+Contact us if you need help finding one.